 Recommended read: Ficciones, by Jorge Luis Borges

 Recommended listen: There are so many good bands that came out of Argentina in the 80s and 90s, it’s hard to pick just one song.
 If you haven’t, listen to Soda Stereo, as they’re they OGs of Latin American rock.
-But my recommendation is this:”Loca tu forma de ser” by Los Auténticos Decadentes.
+But my recommendation is this:”Loco (tu forma de ser)” by Los Auténticos Decadentes.